algorandfoundation/algokit-cli/docs/features/doctor.md

 Please run this command to if you are facing an issue running AlgoKit.
 It is recommended to run it before [submitting an issue to AlgoKit](https://github.com/algorandfoundation/algokit-cli/issues/new).
 You can copy the contents of the Doctor command message (in Markdown format) to your clipboard by providing the `-c` flag to the command as follows `algokit doctor -c`.

+You can also use the `--verbose` or `-v` flag to show additional information including package dependencies: `algokit doctor -v`.
+This can provide additional context when diagnosing issues.
+Note that it will only work if you have installed `algokit` as a python wheel (for example, via `pipx install algokit`).

 # Examples

 For example, running `algokit doctor` with all prerequisites installed will result in output similar to the following: